Chapter 9 : Lay Down Your Burdens

 We moved as quickly and quietly as we could manage down to the entrance hall and out through the oak front doors.
 I jumped over the side of the steps into a deep shadow and landed on four padded paws that immediately pounded across the grounds in the direction of the whomping willow.

-James was nowhere to be seen, presumably under his invisibility cloak, still human as his antlers prevented him from getting successfully into the tunnel under the whomping willow.
+James was nowhere to be seen, presumably under his cloak, still human as his antlers prevented him from getting successfully into the tunnel under the whomping willow.
 As I reached the tree, the branches had barely begun to flail when they froze.
 I dove into the hole almost concealed at the base and trotted along far enough to give James room to follow.

 Seconds later he emerged from under his cloak.
 A rat went scurrying past me, and I turned to race it down the tunnel leading to the Shrieking Shack.
 I skidded into the room, leaving long tracks in the dust on the floor.
 As I shook myself off, Prongs emerged, fully antlered, from the tunnel.

 An earsplitting yell from the second floor made the three of us look up.
 Moony had begun his transformation.
 We waited in silence, the only noise his howling from upstairs.
-All went quiet, then with a bang, a full fledged werewolf leapt into sight on the landing and let out a low growl.
+All when quiet, then with a bang, a full fledged werewolf leapt into sight on the landing and let out a low growl.

 I barked in response, and James bucked and made for the door.
 The rest of us ran out after him; Prongs and I carefully flanked Moony, steering him towards the forest.
 As we reached the edge of the trees, Moony stopped long enough to let out a long, loud howl, then sprinted off into the dark forest.